+© 2021 Baker McKenzie.
+All rights reserved.
 Baker & McKenzie International is a global law firm with member law firms around the world.
 In accordance with the common terminology used in professional service organizations, reference to a "partner" means a person who is a partner or equivalent in such a law firm.
 Similarly, reference to an "office" means an office of any such law firm.
 This may qualify as "Attorney Advertising" requiring notice in some jurisdictions.
-Prior results do not guarantee similar outcomes.
+Prior results do not guarantee a similar outcome.